XVIII. One Must Fellowship Clearly on What Following God’s Will Is and What True Testimony of Faith in God Is

 from “In Your Faith in God You Should Obey God” in The Word Appears in the Flesh

-People just regard the attainment of grace and the enjoyment of peace as symbols of belief in God, and the seeking for blessings as the basis for belief in God.
-Very few people seek to know God or seek a change in their disposition.
 People’s belief in God seeks to make God give them a suitable destination and give them all the grace under the sun, to make God their servant, to make God maintain a peaceful, friendly relationship with them, and for there never to be any conflict between them.
 That is, their belief in God requires God to promise to fulfill all their demands, to bestow on them anything they pray for, just as it says in the Bible “I will listen to all your prayers.”
 They require God to not judge anyone or deal with anyone, as God is always the kind Savior Jesus, who keeps a good relationship with people at all times and in all places.
-The way they believe is like this: People always shamelessly ask God for things, and God just bestows everything blindly on them, whether they are rebellious or obedient.
+The way they believe is like this: They always shamelessly ask God for things, and God just bestows everything blindly on them, whether they are rebellious or obedient.
 They just continually demand repayment of a “debt” from God, and God must “pay His debt” without any resistance, and “repay” double, whether God has gotten anything from them or not.
 He can only be at their mercy; He cannot arbitrarily orchestrate people, much less can He reveal His wisdom and righteous disposition that have been hidden for many years as He wishes to people, without their permission.
 They just confess their sins to God and God just absolves them, and cannot get sick of it, and this goes on forever.
 They just order God about and He just obeys, as it is recorded in the Bible that God did not come to be served by man, but to serve, and that He came to be man’s servant.
 Haven’t you always believed in this way?
 When you can’t gain anything from God then you wish to run away.
 And when you don’t understand something you get so resentful, and even go so far as to hurl all kinds of abuse.
 You simply won’t allow God Himself to fully express His wisdom and wonder, but instead you just want to enjoy temporary ease and comfort.
 Up until now, your attitude in your belief in God has been the same old views.
 If God shows you just a slight bit of majesty you become unhappy; do you see now exactly how your stature is?
 Don’t think that you are all loyal to God when in fact your old views have not changed.
 When nothing befalls you, you think that everything is plain sailing and you love God to the highest peaks.
 But when something small befalls you, you fall down into Hades.
 Is this you being loyal to God?

 from “You Should Put Aside the Blessings of Status and Understand God’s Will for the Salvation of Man” in The Word Appears in the Flesh